 Serum interleukin (IL)-17 concentrations have been reported to be increased in systemic lupus erythematosus (SLE), but associations with clinical characteristics are not well understood.
 We characterized clinical associations of serum IL-17 in SLE.

 We quantified IL-17 in serum samples from 98 SLE patients studied cross-sectionally, and in 246 samples from 75 of these patients followed longitudinally over two years.
-Disease activity was recorded using SLE Disease Activity Index (SLEDAI)-2k.
-Serum IL-6, migration inhibitory factor (MIF), and B cell activating factor from the tumour necrosis factor family (BAFF) were also measured in these samples.
+Disease activity was recorded using the SLE Disease Activity Index (SLEDAI)-2k.
+Serum IL-6, migration inhibitory factor (MIF), and B cell activating factor of the tumour necrosis factor family (BAFF) were also measured in these samples.

-Serum IL-17 levels were significantly higher in SLE patients compared to healthy donors (P<0.0001).
+Serum IL-17 levels were significantly higher in SLE patients compared to healthy donors (P <0.0001).
 No correlation was observed between serum IL-17 and SLEDAI-2k, at baseline or during longitudinal follow-up.
 However, we observed that SLEDAI-2k was positively correlated with IL-17/IL-6 ratio.
-Serum IL-17 was significantly increased in SLE patients with central nervous system (CNS) disease (P=0.0298).
-A strong correlation was observed between serum IL-17 and IL-6 (r=0.62, P<0.0001), and this relationship was observed regardless of disease activity and persisted when integrating cytokine levels over the period observed (r=0.66, P<0.0001).
-A strong correlation of serum IL-17 was also observed with serum BAFF (r=0.64, P<0.0001), and MIF (r=0.36, P=0.0016).
+Serum IL-17 was significantly increased in SLE patients with central nervous system (CNS) disease (P = 0.0298).
+A strong correlation was observed between serum IL-17 and IL-6 (r = 0.62, P <0.0001), and this relationship was observed regardless of disease activity and persisted when integrating cytokine levels over the period observed (r = 0.66, P <0.0001).
+A strong correlation of serum IL-17 was also observed with serum BAFF (r = 0.64, P <0.0001), and MIF (r = 0.36, P = 0.0016).

-Serum IL-17 concentration correlates poorly with SLE disease activity, but is significantly elevated in patients with CNS disease.
+Serum IL-17 concentration correlates poorly with SLE disease activity but is significantly elevated in patients with CNS disease.
 IL-17/IL-6 ratio may be more useful than IL-17 or IL-6 alone to characterize Th17-driven disease, such as SLE.
 The association of other cytokines with serum IL-17 suggests that IL-17 may drive activation of diverse immune pathways in SLE.